How can websites possibly keep up with the millions of screens out there?

 To see how responsive web design works, go ahead and access the Internet from your smartphone and browse through some sites listed on mediaqueri.es — an online gallery that features responsive web designs.

 Now look at the same sites on another Internet-enabled device like your laptop or your iPad.
 You can also use DevTools in Chrome.

-Why Responsive Web Design Benefits Web Designers
+- Why Responsive Web Design Is a Must